mitre-attack/tram/README.md

+# TRAM Has Moved!
+TRAM has been moved to https://github.com/center-for-threat-informed-defense/tram/.
+This repository is no longer being actively maintained.

+Thank you to the community who helped prove TRAM's value and advance the start of the art.

 # TRAM v0.5

 Threat Report ATT&CK<sup>®</sup> Mapping (TRAM) is a tool to aid analyst in mapping finished reports to ATT&CK.
 TRAM is currently in its beta phase and is actively being developed.